-Emphasis is on current research and trends in veterinary medicine.
-Here at Michigan State University those subjects include General Internal Medicine, Diseases of Companion and Food Animals, Surgery, Anatomy and Physiology, Pathology/Pathobiology, and Ophthalmology.
+Emphasis is on current research, clinical practice, and trends in veterinary medicine.
+Here at Michigan State University those subjects include: General Internal Medicine, Diseases of Companion and Food Animals, Surgery, Anatomy and Physiology, Pathology/Pathobiology, and Ophthalmology.

-The primary emphasis is on the United States, Canada, and the United Kingdom.
-International coverage is also highly desired, therefore, English-language publications may be purchased regardless of country of origin or geographic treatment.
+The primary emphasis is on the United States, Canada, the United Kingdom, and Australia.
+International coverage is also highly desired; therefore, English-language publications may be purchased regardless of country or origin of geographic treatment.

 Research data - particularly data that is not already openly available or that cannot/will not be placed in existing research data repositories - may be collected.
 For additional guidelines, please see MSU's Digital Research Data Collection Development Policy.

 Image banks and streaming media may be purchased, if available, upon faculty request.
 Streaming media is given priority when it will be used in a classroom setting for educational purposes.
 Popular films and documentaries are acceptable genres if they fit a predetermined curricular need.
 Physical format AV materials are collected rarely.

 Core veterinary medicine textbooks are collected in both print and electronic formats.

 The following are usually not collected: theses (except for MSU theses), catalogs, programmed texts, ephemera, and self-published works.
 Laboratory manuals, spiral-bound works, and pocket-sized books are collected only under very limited circumstances.

 Generally, materials published in the last five years are collected.
 Older material is considered for unusual or sparsely covered subjects, or in the case of replacements for missing items.
 Older material may also be added to complete a series of editions of an important title or to complete a journal run.
 Consideration is also given to collect older materials appropriate for the history of veterinary medicine collection, the Catalogue of Rare Veterinary Books and Allied Subjects in Animal Husbandry.